Ori0112/Stock_Analysis/README.md

 Some of the potential risk factors that exist are is accidentally introducing new bugs if you are rushing to refactor a code to meet a deadline.
 It can also potentially be more time consuming when the application is too extensive to properly test the functionality of the refactored code.

-### Advantages and Disadvatages of the Original and Refactored Stock VBA Code:
+### Advantages of the Original and Refactored Stock VBA Code:

 The greatest advantage about refactoring our code is that it became faster to pull the final data we needed.